oncokb/oncokb-variant-recommendation/README.md

 The command initializes the database, creates a user, and starts all components.

-- If you want to run the individual parts of Airflow manually rather than using the all-in-one standalone command, you can instead run:
+- If you prefer to run individual components of Airflow manually, or if you need personalized user information, instead of using the all-in-one standalone command, you can run the following:
 ```sh
 airflow db init